 - Conclusion - In cases where a hearing has taken place, the conduct officer or judicial board makes a decision based upon preponderance of evidence (more likely than not) and a Notice of Findings letter is sent, indicating sanctions, if any.

-- Appeals - The student may appeal the decision.
-See Appeals below.
+- Appeals - See Appeals section below.

 Failure to Appear and conclusion Without Response